haishanh/cherry-periphery/packages/site/docs/02-deploy.md

 Without setting `ENABLE_PUBLIC_REGISTRATION` to `1` you can still register an user via the internal admin API inside the Docker container.

 :::

+**`USE_INSECURE_COOKIE`**

+By default Cherry uses [`Secure` cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) which only works with HTTPS.
+But if you want to try run Cherry on your localhost you may set this environment variable to `1` to temporarily disable secure cookie, or you may not able to sign in.

 **`GOOGLE_OAUTH_CLIENT_ID`**, **`GOOGLE_OAUTH_CLIENT_SECRET`**, **`GOOGLE_OAUTH_REDIRECT_URI`**